Latest campaigns

 You can put your faith into action in many ways.
 Find out what you can do to support our campaigns in your parish, in school or on your own.

-The Livesimply award enables you to strengthen the bonds of community in your parish or your school, to nourish your spiritual life and care for God's gift of creation.
+The LiveSimply award enables you to strengthen the bonds of community in your parish or your school, to nourish your spiritual life and care for God's gift of creation.

 The UK must play its part in upholding international law and ensuring humanitarian aid can reach people in need.